 The American Academy of Neurology states there is insufficient evidence to make recommendations regarding the use of gamma knife thalamotomy in the treatment of essential tremor.
-Per UpToDate, "Gamma knife thalamotomy has not generally been adopted for essential tremor due to concerns about delayed radiation side effects, including risk of radiation necrosis and a theoretical risk of secondary tumor formation."

-Per UpToDate on seizures and epilepsy in children, "Stereotactic radiosurgery may be helpful for selected cases when the lesion is located where a conventional surgical approach is technically difficult or excessively risky.
-More information is needed on long-term outcome before wider application of this procedure."
+25 Per UpToDate, "Gamma knife thalamotomy has not generally been adopted for essential tremor due to concerns about delayed radiation side effects, including risk of radiation necrosis and a theoretical risk of secondary tumor formation."29 treatment of MTS.
+Further randomized trials are ongoing to assess the continued efficacy and outcomes of SRS as a treatment option in patients with MTS.39 Per UpToDate on seizures and epilepsy in children, "Stereotactic radiosurgery may be helpful for selected cases when the lesion is located where a conventional surgical approach is technically difficult or excessively risky.
+More information is needed on long-term outcome before wider application of this procedure."35